 - Spend some time squashing and folding the beak and neck until you are happy with the shape.
-If you are finding this a little tricky, it may be because your napkin is too thick, if it's a 2-ply napkin you can peel off a layer and use them separately for the swan.
-Failing this, you can simply fold the the head over into a simpler head shape.
+If you are finding this a little tricky, it may be because your napkin is too thick.
+If it's a two-ply napkin you can peel off a layer and use them separately for the swan.
+Failing this, you can simply fold the head over into a simpler shape.

 06 of 07